 - A single capture tool, one active list, and a weekly review are enough for most knowledge workers.

-- A minimalist system’s greatest advantage isn’t efficiency — it’s recoverability after life interrupts.
+- A minimalist system’s greatest advantage is not efficiency.
+It is recoverability after life interrupts.

 Why do complex task management systems backfire?

-The productivity industry sells organization — more categories, more labels, more sub-projects, more integrations.
-But the neuroscience points in the opposite direction.
+The productivity industry sells organization: more categories, more labels, more sub-projects, more integrations.
+The neuroscience points in the opposite direction.
 McMains and Kastner’s fMRI research demonstrated that multiple visual stimuli compete for neural representation in the brain’s visual cortex [1].
-In plain terms: the more items on your screen, the harder your brain works before you’ve done anything productive.
+In plain terms: the more items on your screen, the harder your brain works before you have done anything productive.

-This isn’t limited to physical spaces.
-Saxbe and Repetti’s research on home environments found that women who described their homes as cluttered or full of unfinished projects showed flatter cortisol slopes throughout the day — a physiological pattern associated with poorer well-being and greater stress [4].
-The same principle applies to digital task lists.
-A to-do list with 30 items and color-coded tags creates a comparable form of cognitive drag.
+The pattern also shows up outside the screen.
+Saxbe and Repetti’s research on home environments found that women who described their homes as cluttered or full of unfinished projects showed flatter cortisol slopes throughout the day, a physiological pattern associated with poorer well-being and greater stress [4].
+That study examined physical homes, not digital lists, but the analogy is intuitive: a to-do list with 30 items and color-coded tags creates the kind of unfinished-project visual field the study described.

-So the standard advice — “capture everything, organize later” — contains a trap.
+The standard advice to “capture everything, organize later” contains a trap.
 Capturing everything means your list constantly grows, and organizing later means the system demands ongoing maintenance.
-Research by Cyrus Foroughi and colleagues at George Mason University found that interruptions don’t merely consume time — they degrade the quality of work itself, with essays written under interrupted conditions scoring measurably lower [3].
-A bloated task list functions as a permanent low-grade distraction, reducing both the speed and quality of every task you do touch.
+Most popular guides on task management minimalism (Cataldo, Kestenholz, balancethroughsimplicity) treat it as a philosophy; we treat it as testable infrastructure with stopping rules.
+Research by Cyrus Foroughi and colleagues at George Mason University found that interruptions during a writing task measurably degraded essay quality, not just the time it took to finish [3], which means a bloated task list functions as a permanent low-grade distraction, reducing both the speed and quality of every task you do touch.

-The real question isn’t “how do I organize more tasks?”
-It’s “how many tasks can I remove before the system stops serving me?”
+The real question is not “how do I organize more tasks?”
+It is “how many tasks can I remove before the system stops serving me?”
 That question leads to what we call the Reduction Threshold.
 If you want to understand why task systems fail in the first place, the pattern almost always traces back to this kind of creeping complexity.

 Task management minimalism starts with the reduction threshold

-Here’s a filter that keeps showing up when you look at how people make minimalism work in their task systems.
+Here is a filter that keeps showing up when you look at how people make minimalism work in their task systems.
 It comes down to one question, asked repeatedly: “If I removed this, would I miss a deadline or drop a commitment?”
 If the answer is no, the item or tool goes.
-We call this the Reduction Threshold — a framework for finding the minimum viable version of your task system.
+We call this the Reduction Threshold, a framework for finding the minimum viable version of your task system.

 For example, a marketing manager running her tasks across Asana, a physical notebook, and Apple Reminders might test by consolidating to the notebook and one app.
 If no deadlines slip after seven days, the third tool was noise.
-That’s the Reduction Threshold in action.
+That is the Reduction Threshold in action.

 The framework rests on a specific cognitive principle.
-Gloria Mark’s research at UC Irvine shows that when people are interrupted, they unconsciously compensate by working faster — but at the cost of significantly higher stress, frustration, and time pressure [2].
+Gloria Mark’s research at UC Irvine, including her 2023 book Attention Span, shows that when people are interrupted, they compensate by working faster, but at the cost of significantly higher stress, frustration, and time pressure [2, 6].
 Every extra tool, notification channel, or organizational layer adds potential interruption points.
-Reducing task system components doesn’t sacrifice output — it protects the focused attention that output depends on.
+Reducing task system components does not sacrifice output; it protects the focused attention that output depends on.

-Neuroscientists McMains and Kastner found that “multiple stimuli present in the visual field at the same time compete for neural representation” in the brain’s visual cortex — meaning cluttered environments, including digital task lists, force the brain to allocate resources to filtering rather than working [1].
+Neuroscientists McMains and Kastner found that “multiple stimuli present in the visual field at the same time compete for neural representation” in the brain’s visual cortex [1].
+The same competition-for-attention principle appears to apply, by analogy, to cluttered digital task lists, though no fMRI study has directly tested a Notion board or Todoist screen.

 How to build a minimalist task management system in three steps

-Moving from a complex system to a minimalist one doesn’t require starting from scratch.
+Moving from a complex system to a minimalist one does not require starting from scratch.
 It requires subtraction.
-Here’s the process, done in sequence over about a week.
+Here is the process, done in sequence over about a week.
+For a broader view of how task management techniques fit together, the pillar guide covers the full picture.

 Step 1: audit your current tools and lists

 Write down every place where tasks currently live.
 Include apps, paper lists, sticky notes, email flags, and browser tabs saved “for later.”
-Most people find three to six different capture locations.
-The first step to simplify your task system is making this fragmentation visible — each additional location means more visual stimuli competing for your brain’s attention [1].
+Most people find three to six different capture locations, and the first step to simplify your task system is making this fragmentation visible.
+Each additional location adds more visual stimuli competing for your brain’s attention [1].

 Next, count your active tasks.
-Not someday-maybe items — tasks you intend to complete this month.
+Not someday-maybe items, but tasks you intend to complete this month.
 If the number exceeds 20, you have a prioritization problem disguised as a task management problem.
-For a broader view of how task management techniques fit together, the pillar guide covers the full picture.
+The audit also surfaces tools you have not opened in weeks, which are the first candidates for the archive folder.

 Step 2: apply the three-container rule